Plus-Sized Model Ashley Alexiss Rocks Extreme Curves In Revealing Cream Swimsuit On Instagram

 “With a body like you have, you can create anything.
 YOU ARE SOOO GORGEOUS,” another wrote.

-“This is by far one of my favorites out of all the beautiful pictures you’ve posted!!!!!”
+“This is by far one of my favorites out of all the beautiful pictures you’ve posted!!!!!” said a third fan.

 The Inquisitr previously reported about Alexiss’s outfit at the Pink Taco celebration last night.
-Fans adored her gorgeous houndstooth dress and pink heels as she leaned against a Patron branded stationary bike during the event.
+Fans adored her gorgeous houndstooth dress and pink heels as she leaned against a Patron-branded stationary bike during the event.